Distributed Stochastic Proximal Algorithm on Riemannian Submanifolds for Weakly-convex Functions: Introduction

+The literature on distributed Riemannian optimization can be broadly categorized into intrinsic and extrinsic methods according to their analytical frameworks.
+Intrinsic methods are formulated entirely on the manifold itself, relying on concepts such as Fr\'echet mean, connections, and geodesics without referring to any embedding ambient space.
+Existing intrinsic approaches commonly require geodesic convexity (g-convexity) of the objective functions (e.g., \cite{shah2017distributed, chen2024online, 6332485, 11107888}), or alternatively impose the Polyak--Łojasiewicz (PL) condition when g-convexity is unavailable (e.g., \cite{wang2025distributed}).
+In contrast, extrinsic methods exploit the embedding of the manifold and can leverage tools from Euclidean optimization, leading to simpler computations and more efficient implementations.
+The following discussions focus on the extrinsic methods, to which our work belongs.

 For a specific manifold like the Stiefel manifold, \cite{chen2023local} proposed a consensus protocol and proved that the iterates converge linearly to the induced arithmetic mean in a local region if the initial points are in that region.
 Based on this, a series of distributed Riemannian optimization algorithms on the Stiefel manifold have emerged, such as \cite{pmlr-v139-chen21g, chen2024decentralized, wang2022decentralized, wang2023} for the deterministic setting and \cite{pmlr-v139-chen21g, wang2022variance, hu2023decentralized, zhao2024stochastic} for the stochastic setting.
-In particular, \cite{pmlr-v139-chen21g} was amongst the first ones to propose the distributed Riemannian SGD and the distributed Riemannian gradient tracking algorithm, and showed that they converge with rate $\mathcal{O}(1/\sqrt{k})$ and $\mathcal{O}(1/k)$, respectively.
-In addition, \cite{wang2023} designed the distributed Riemannian subgradient algorithm for nonsmooth but weakly-convex cost functions.
-Furthermore, \cite{wang2022variance, zhao2024stochastic} gave the acceleration algorithms for distributed Riemannian stochastic optimization, and improved the convergence rate to $\mathcal{O}(1/\sqrt{k})$.
-The convergence analysis of these works makes great use of the special structures of the Stiefel manifold, such as the norm of points on the Stiefel manifold equal to a constant, and the orthogonal projection has a closed-form, which no longer holds on general submanifolds.
+In particular, \cite{pmlr-v139-chen21g} introduced distributed Riemannian stochastic gradient descent and distributed Riemannian gradient tracking, establishing convergence rates of $\mathcal{O}(1/\sqrt{k})$ and $\mathcal{O}(1/k)$, respectively.
+Subsequently, \cite{wang2023} developed a distributed Riemannian subgradient method for nonsmooth weakly-convex objectives.
+Furthermore, variance-reduced stochastic algorithms proposed in \cite{wang2022variance, zhao2024stochastic} improved the convergence rate to $\mathcal{O}(1/k)$.
+The analyses of these methods rely heavily on structural properties specific to the Stiefel manifold, such as the constant Frobenius norm of feasible points and the availability of closed-form orthogonal projections, which no longer holds on general embedded submanifolds.